 Kampung Kampus is built on a low-carbon footprint site in Yishun and showcases best practices in sustainable living for Singapore.
 Balik Kampung is their flagship community program that is open individual members of the public.
 It runs on Saturdays, which take volunteer groups through simple, down-to-earth activities such as farming, cooking and housekeeping to build and maintain the space.

 MovNat is a health and fitness discipline based on the overall practice of natural human movement skills.
 Think back to our ancestors, who would have kept fit not in gyms or on the yoga mat, but by practical everyday natural movements in the outdoors.
 We’re talking about basic human skills like walking, running, balancing, jumping, climbing, catching, swimming, and more.

-The aim of this fitness training is to “reset” participants to their original biological movements, to promote their health, fitness, well-being, happiness and sense of freedom.
-Participants become more self-aware and in tune with nature through the process of training.
-The skills picked up during the training also enable participants to improve their physical competency, which would stand them in good stead in many practical real-life situations.
+The aim of this fitness training is to “reset” participants to their original biological movements – to promote their health, fitness, well-being, happiness and sense of freedom.
+Participants become more self-aware and in tune with nature through the training process.
+The skills picked up during the training also enable participants to improve their physical competence, which would stand them in good stead in many practical real-life situations.

-The MovNat Kampung Kids classes are a great way to bring together children and nature, and encourages kids to get dirty, roll around on the grass, play in the trees and learn to cooperative with their friends – all in the wonderful playground that is the great outdoors!
+The MovNat Kampung Kids classes are a great way to bring together children and nature, encourages kids to get dirty, roll around on the grass, play in the trees and learn to cooperate with their friends – all in the wonderful playground that is the great outdoors!

-Sessions are held at different parks and reservoirs around Singapore, and the instructor-student ratio is kept small.
+Sessions are held at different parks and reservoirs around Singapore, and the instructor-student ratio is kept low.
 A single session is $20, while a 5-class bundle goes for $75.